be-ns/git-basics/working_with_files.md

 ### We'll get there soon enough - but first let's work on __getting__ files you want.

-1. Let's say you want a fresh copy of a document you found - for example - [this](url.com) `git clone username@host:/path/to/repository` - creates a nifty copy from an online source - a la Github or Bitbucketgit
+1. Let's say you want a fresh copy of a document you found - for example, [this repo!](https://github.com/be-ns/git-basics.git)
+ * `git clone https://github.com/be-ns/git-basics.git` - creates a nifty copy from an online source - a la Github or Bitbucketgit
 2. If it's a local file (on your own computer), you'll use `clone /path/to/repository`